techiediaries/techiediaries/_posts/2020/angular-9/testing/2018-11-14-jasmine-unit-testing-angular-9-tutorial.md

 ## Conclusion

-In this guide we've introduced Jasmine and seen how to get started using Jasmine to unit test your JavaScript code.
+In this guide we've introduced Jasmine for Angular 9 devs and seen how to get started using Jasmine to unit test your JavaScript code.

+In the next [tutorial](https://www.techiediaries.com/unit-testing-angular-9-apps-tutorial-jasmine-karma-example/), we'll see how to use Jasmine for unit testing an Angular 9 app.